WillTDA/Discord.js-Captcha/README.md

 ## Presenting a CAPTCHA to a Member (With Custom CAPTCHA Image Data):

 Don't like how the automatically created CAPTCHA looks?
 Simply pass in your own `CaptchaImageData` to the `present` method!
+You can also use Discord.js Captcha's Built-In CAPTCHA Creation to create your own CAPTCHA, and pass that in instead.
+(More on this [below](#manually-creating-a-captcha))

 ```js
 client.on("guildMemberAdd", async member => {